gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### 4. Evangelize

 Take the uncertainty out of the self-selection!
-Clarify questions, address concerns, play the "what-ifs", collection questions and make answers available to everyone.
+Clarify questions, address concerns, play the "what-ifs", collect questions and make answers available to everyone.

 We learnt to use a variety of channels to spread the word about the self-selection: